design-first/system-designer-documentation/docs/Create a Schema.md

 }
 ```

+In this example we have defined a *fullName* method for *Jedi*.

 >**Important note on renaming**
 >
 > If you rename an existing method, it will delete the method and create a new one.
 So any code related to the previous method will be deleted.

 ## Define an event

-To define an event, add a key that has got an **event** value.
+To define an event add a key that has got an **event** value.
 An event is a asynchronous method.

 ```json
 {